aparajita/capacitor-dark-mode/README.md

 This [Capacitor 4](https://capacitorjs.com) plugin is a complete dark mode solution for web, iOS and Android.

+### ❗️Breaking changes

+If you are currently using v2.x, please note:

+- Because the plugin is now lazy loaded, the suggested way of initializing the plugin has changed.
+- The result type of `isDarkMode` has changed.

+## Motivation

-On the web and in iOS, dark mode works easily with Ionic because browsers and WKWebView correctly handle the `prefers-color-scheme` CSS property.
-In Android, on the other hand, `prefers-color-scheme` is [well and truly broken](https://developer.android.com/guide/webapps/dark-theme).
-I have never seen it work reliably in an Ionic app.
+On the web and iOS, dark mode works easily with Ionic because browsers and WKWebView correctly handle the `prefers-color-scheme` CSS property.
+On Android, on the other hand, `prefers-color-scheme` is [well and truly broken](https://developer.android.com/guide/webapps/dark-theme).
+I have never seen it work reliably in an Ionic app, even with Capacitor 4 and the Android DayNight theme.

 With this plugin, you can easily enable and control dark mode in your app across **all** platforms, guaranteed!

-A [demo](https://github.com/aparajita/capacitor-dark-mode-demo) is available that illustrates the usage of the API.
+This means that on Android versions prior to 10 (API 29), which is the first version to support system dark mode, you can allow the user to toggle dark mode.

+### Keep it DRY

+If you implement dark mode as a user preference, you cannot rely solely on the CSS `prefers-color-scheme` query, you have to use a class to indicate whether or not you are in dark mode.
+Maintaining an identical set of CSS variables for `prefers-color-scheme: dark` and a dark class selector is error-prone, extra maintenance, and in general violates the DRY principle.

+This plugin relies solely on a dark class selector to indicate whether or not you are in dark mode, and manages the dark class for you based on the system dark mode and/or the user preference.

 [Installation](#installation) | [Configuration](#configuration) | [Usage](#usage) | [API](#api)

 ## Features

 - Uniform API for enabling and controlling dark mode across all platforms. 👏
-- Automatic dark mode detection. 👀
+- Automatic dark mode detection (in systems that support dark mode). 👀
 - Support for user dark mode switching. ☀️🌛
 - Support for custom dark mode preference storage. 💾
 - Updates the status bar to match the dark mode, even on Android. 🚀